-For the three months ended February 28, 2019, the Company incurred \$86,056 (2018: \$85,964) in exploration and evaluation expenditures on the Lofdal property which was focused on metallurgical analysis, environmental compliance and security of the camp.
-For 2019, the Company estimates its work program at approximately \$0.3 million, which will focus on completing metallurgical analysis, maintaining environmental compliance and security of the camp and warehouse facilities.
-Planned resource expansion programs remain pending.
+For the three months ended February 29, 2020, the Company incurred \$62,225 (2019: \$86,056) in exploration and evaluation expenditures on the Lofdal property which was focused on environmental compliance and security of the camp.
+For 2020, the Company estimates its work program at approximately \$3 million, which will focus on the budgeted work program to be funded by JOGMEC.